mamba2410/picowalker/README.md

 Currently nowhere near playable but I have:

-- Basic OLED functionality
+- SSD1327 OLED display with on-the-fly image transcoding
 - Basic IR functionality
 - Buttons
+- Splash screen
-- Menu states
+- Main menu
+- Trainer card micro-app
+- Eeprom template code

 The OLED can draw original Pokewalker-encoded images and convert them on-the-fly.
 The new images are 4-bpp so are twice as large in file size unfortunately.

 Next steps:

-- Implement graphical versions of the menus
 - Add player data/route data/pokemon data
 - Add micro-apps